Skip to content

 3. Nightjars

-Nightjars are nocturnal and crepuscular birds belonging to the family Caprimulgidae and the order Caprimulgiformes.
-They are medium-sized birds, usually measuring between 6 to 12 inches in length.
+Nightjars are nocturnal and crepuscular birds from the Caprimulgidae and the order Caprimulgiformes.
+They are medium-sized birds, usually measuring 6 to 12 inches long.

-They have long wings, short legs, and very short bills, making them easily distinguishable from other species of birds.
+They have long wings, short legs, and concise bills, making them easily distinguishable from other species of birds.

-They also have an interesting feature called a ‘wing-clap’, where they beat their wings in the air to flush out insects from vegetation.
+They also have an exciting feature called a ‘wing-clap,’ where they beat their wings in the air to flush out insects from vegetation.

-In addition to their physical features, nightjars also have a unique call, a musical ‘churring’ sound that can be heard during the night.
-Overall, nightjars are fascinating birds that have adapted to their nocturnal lifestyle in a unique way.
+In addition to their physical features, nightjars have a unique call, a musical ‘churring’ sound that can be heard during the night.
+Nightjars are fascinating birds that have adapted to their nocturnal lifestyle uniquely.

-They are able to live in a variety of habitats and can be found all over the world.
+They can live in a variety of habitats and can be found all over the world.
 Their short bills, long wings, and short legs make them easily recognizable, and their calls make them a distinctive addition to the night sky.

 KingdomAnimalia